 Felicia A. Smith, MLIS, is the inaugural Racial Justice and Social Equity Librarian at Stanford Libraries.
 Felicia’s primary focus is on Stanford Libraries’ database called KNOW Systemic Racism (KSR).
 She is responsible for outreach to faculty and students interested in issues of race, ethnicity, and social equity across all departments, schools as well as the Equity, Community, Leadership (ECL) centers.
-Felicia will be responsible for collection development of research materials in all formats that support the research and teaching needs of scholars working on those issues.
-She will work with other bibliographers to identify publishers and data sources that expand the breadth of Stanford’s collections.
+Felicia is responsible for collection development of research materials in all formats that support the research and teaching needs of scholars working on those issues.
+She works with other bibliographers to identify publishers and data sources that expand the breadth of Stanford’s collections.

 In solidarity with the Black Lives Matter movement, Felicia is creating a KNOW Systemic Racism (KSR) database.
 This will enable users to discover factual data about interconnected systems that pose threats to people of African descent in the United States that have been shaped by racist policies and practices of institutions across decades.
 It will also help people take action against these threats by knowing their rights and finding, evaluating, and connecting with government agencies and community groups that address systemic racism.